Do you ever find yourself burning the candle at both ends, unable to answer the question “Why am I doing this?”

 The Spoiled Brat Quadrant

 The upper left position is the Spoiled Brat quadrant.
 Picture the guy zooming around the city in the sports car that his Daddy bought him.
-Here we do not want to look outside of our blinders and see how we impact others with our behavior.
-We are in denial about what we may be doing those around us.
-This is where we are overeating, drinking too much, gaming too much – the land of self-indulgence.
-It may seem like some kind of happiness and fun, but it’s hollow, and it thwarts our ability to build a connection with others.
+Here you do not want to look outside of your blinders and see what the impact is you have on others with your behavior.
+You are in denial about what you may be doing to those around us.
+This is where we the overeating, drinking too much, gaming too much happens – the land of self-indulgence.
+It may seem like some kind of happiness and fun, but it’s hollow, and it thwarts your ability to build a connection with others.
 This is also the home of the Rebel Child. – it is where we catapult when we are over-compensating for spending too much time in Victim or Picket Fence.

 The upper right hand is where Eudaemonia lives.
-We can only experience this reality by making decisions that honor our values while at the same time taking full responsibility for the consequences of those decisions on the people around us.
-To experience Eudaemonia, we have to take time to understand what our values are – and how they may differ from the values we inherited from family and society while growing up.
-We have to live those values and take care of ourselves and be aware of how that impacts the people around us.
-That is, we have to be willing to face the consequences of the choices we make.
-If we live our lives for other people who won’t be happy and if we live our lives only for ourselves, we won’t be satisfied either.
-We will be in an endless loop that is disconnected from yourself and others.
+You can only experience this reality by making decisions that honor your values while at the same time taking full responsibility for the consequences of those decisions on the people around you.
+To experience Eudaemonia, you have to take time to understand what your values are – and how they may differ from the values you inherited from family and society while growing up.
+You have to start living those values and take care of yourself and be aware of how that impacts the people around us.
+That is, you have to be willing to face the consequences of the choices you make.
+If we live our lives for other people we won’t be happy and if we live our lives only for ourselves, we won’t be satisfied either.
+You will be in an endless loop that is disconnected from yourself and others.
 Real connection is only possible if we are feeling whole, energized, with passion and purpose.
 Do you dare to be happy?

 Which quadrant do you currently live in?

 Do you need to start discovering and paying attention to your own values more or do you need to start looking in the mirror and take responsibility for your life?

 This is an opportunity to ask yourself what you truly want.